samirsahoo007/bigdata/README.md

 * Oozie: Job Scheduling, workflow monitoring
 * Chukwa: Monitoring, data collection system for monitoring large distributed systems
 * Flume, Sqoop - (Monitoring)Data Ingesting Services(Flume plays on Unstructured/Semi-structured data; Sqoop plays on Structured data).
 More below
-* Logstash - Server-side data processing pipeline that allows you to collect data from a variety of sources, transform it on the fly, and send it to your desired destination.
+* Logstash: Server-side data processing pipeline that allows you to collect data from a variety of sources, transform it on the fly, and send it to your desired destination.
+* Filebeat: It collects and sends the log files from tens, hundreds, or even thousands of servers, virtual machines, and containers to Logstash.
+In this way, all the logs and files can be indexed at a central location for analysis and visualization.
 * Zookeeper: cluster management(provides a distributed configuration service, a synchronization service and a naming registry for distributed systems)
 * HIVE, PIG: Query based processing of data services(SQL, Dataflow)
 * Mahout, Spark MLLib: Machine Learning algorithm libraries